specialunderwear/django-easymode/docs/index.md

 - Inheritance for models is restricted to :attr:`~django.db.models.Options.abstract` base classes.
   This is a direct result of the fact that :class:`~django.db.models.OneToOneField` are *not* supported by the serializer.
+- :attr:`django.contrib.admin.ModelAdmin.prepopulated_fields` is not supported.

-All these features are not supported because the ammount of work to have them was greater than the benefit of having them.
+Most these features are not supported because the ammount of work to have them was greater than the benefit of having them.
+However, it could also be that I just `didn't need it yet <http://c2.com/xp/YouArentGonnaNeedIt.html>`_.

 Api docs
 ========